marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/microblaze-function-attributes.rst

 .. index:: break_handler function attribute, MicroBlaze, break handler functions

-.. gcc-attr:: break_handler
+.. microblaze-fn-attr:: break_handler

   Use this attribute to indicate that the specified function is a break handler.
 The compiler generates function entry and exit sequences suitable for use in an break handler when this attribute is present.
-The return from :gcc-attr:`break_handler` is done through the ``rtbd`` instead of ``rtsd``.
+The return from :microblaze-fn-attr:`break_handler` is done through the ``rtbd`` instead of ``rtsd``.

   .. code-block:: c++